Why Install a Smart Home System?

 That’s where a professional smart home installer like AVL Pro comes in.
 We listen to your needs and recommend and install the right system that puts it all together for you.
 What’s more, today’s home automation systems give you, the homeowner, more control over personalization than ever before.
 If you want, we can program the perfect scene for an indoor/outdoor dinner party that flows out into your pool patio.
 Lights, music, pool lights, fountains, and more can all be controlled by a tap on your smartphone, a touchscreen, or a custom keypad on your wall.
 If you like to tinker with the settings, systems like Savant and Control4 let you design your own automation.

 Personalization for the type of user is also an important feature of well-integrated systems.
 Not every family member may need control of the same things, and some shouldn’t have control of some areas.
 We can personalize the system with different profiles for members of the household – like kids and adults.
 Let the kids watch their videos and shows on certain TVs in the house, but they can only use the home theater with adult supervision.
 We can even set your system up to enforce no TV after a certain hour - smart technology can lend a hand in parenting too.

 Building the Right Infrastructure for the Future

 A professional smart home installer also knows when to use wired versus wireless technologies.
 Some things work well wirelessly, others not as much dependent on the distances and type of construction in your home.
-Based on your priorities and your desires, we can recommend and install the most cost-effective solution, and one that will not have you calling us back to fix a problem.
+Based on your priorities and your desires, we can recommend and install the most practical and cost-effective solution, and one that will not have you calling us back to fix a problem.